ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## CHAIRMAN'S STATEMENT

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000010_fd72d65fc8ed74d60738867e11cdfe0dacea752c9bbcf07b5dc5844320b13149.png)
-**Description**: The image features a portrait of a man, identified as "TEO CHIANG LONG" with the title "Executive Chairman" below his name, set against a light-colored backdrop that includes a stylized skyline of modern city buildings.
-The man is dressed in a dark suit with a patterned orange tie, and he is wearing glasses; he looks directly at the viewer with a calm expression.
-The overall composition has a professional and corporate feel, likely used for business or promotional purposes.
+**Description**: The image shows a portrait of a professionally dressed Asian man, likely in his 60s or 70s, wearing a dark pin-striped suit, a white shirt, and a patterned orange tie, standing against a backdrop of a cityscape rendered in a muted, almost ghostly white and grey palette; to the right of the man, the text "TEO CHIANG LONG Executive Chairman" is displayed in a burgundy font, suggesting the man's name and official title.

 On  behalf  of  the  Board  of  Directors, I  am  pleased  to  present  the  Annual Report  and  Financial  Statements  of the  Group  and  the  Company  for  the 2021 ('FY2021').